Code Steps Guide¶

 Timeout¶

-Code steps have a default timeout of 30 seconds.
+Default timeout is 30 seconds.
 Override per step:

 steps: